sokeio/website-builder/README.md

 ```

-**_Note_**: If the interface is experiencing an error, please delete the 'bykit' folder within the 'public' folder and refresh the website page.
+**_Note_**: If the interface is experiencing an error, please delete the 'platform' folder within the 'public' folder and refresh the website page.
 The error should be resolved automatically.

 ```bash
 account: admin@hau.xyz